jeremiahsb/abogen/README.md

 Known issues:
 - Audio preview is not working inside container (ALSA error).
-- `Open temp directory` and `Open configuration directory` options in settings not working.
+- `Open cache directory` and `Open configuration directory` options in settings not working.
 (Tried pcmanfm, did not work with Abogen).

 (Special thanks to [@geo38](https://www.reddit.com/user/geo38/) from Reddit, who provided the Dockerfile and instructions in [this comment](https://www.reddit.com/r/selfhosted/comments/1k8x1yo/comment/mpe0bz8/).)